HamzaMohibe/COM519_ImdbTvSeries/README.md

 Each collection would store the data in a format known as a document, which is a JSON-like structure that can include fields of various data types, such as strings, integers, and arrays.

-MongoDB Atlas allows you to easily create and manage indexes on your collections, which can improve the performance of your queries.
-You can also use MongoDB's powerful query language, the MongoDB Query Language (MQL), to query and filter the data in your collections.

 Additionally, MongoDB Atlas has built-in security features such as role-based access controls, and it provides automatic backups and disaster recovery options.
-This can help ensure that your data is safe and secure.
+This can help ensure that my data is safe and secure.

-By using MongoDB Atlas as the database for your website, you can take advantage of its scalability, performance, and rich query capabilities to build a dynamic and engaging website for recommending TV series and movies with their ratings from IMDb.
+By using MongoDB Atlas as the database for my website, I can take advantage of its scalability, performance, and rich query capabilities to build a dynamic and engaging website for recommending TV series and movies with their ratings from IMDb.

 ## Diagram MVC Stack